 - WRAP (Wellness Recovery Action Plan): crisis & post-crisis plan templates

-When mental illness is the underlying issue, crisis lines can be useful in a supportive capacity, but what really needs to happen is effective mental health treatment.
-So reach out to a crisis line to talk, but even more importantly, reach out to a mental health professional to help you manage your illness.
-Whether that starts with an appointment with your GP or a trip to the emergency department, getting the illness better under control will be the most effective way of dealing with the suicidality.
+So absolutely, reach out to a crisis line to talk, but even more importantly, reach out to a mental health professional to help you manage your illness.
+Whether that starts with an appointment with your GP or a trip to the emergency department, getting the illness better under control will ultimately be the most effective way of dealing with the suicidality.

-Research published in the journal Crisis using the Stigma of Suicide Scale found that the ten most common stigmatized views endorsed were that someone who suicides is:
+While early stigma related to sin, modern suicide stigma has different areas of focus.
+Research published in the journal Crisis based om the Stigma of Suicide Scale found that the ten most common stigmatized views endorsed were that someone who suicides is:

 - punishing others